Republic Wireless

 Republic Wireless (stylized in all lowercase) was an American mobile virtual network operator (MVNO).
 Republic sold low cost mobile phone service on partner networks.
 Republic started as a unique company that provided customers with VOIP numbers which relied on WiFi first with cell as a backup.

-In 2021, Republic was acquired by Dish Wireless and converted to providing conventional cellular service.
-Their service was then promoted as being available to Dish Network customers only.
-Switched from the T-Mobile network to the AT&T network when purchased by Dish around July 2022.
-In 2023, the company began shutting down and transitioning customers to different plans on Boost Infinite.
+In March 2021, Republic was acquired by Dish Wireless.
+During that year, it converted to providing conventional cellular service.
+In July 2021, they switched their primary network services provider from T-Mobile to AT&T. In 2023, the company began shutting down and transitioning customers to different plans on Boost Infinite.

 Customers

 As of 2021, the company had about 200,000 subscribers, and as of 2019 it had close to $100 million in annual revenue.
 Trade publication Inside Towers wrote that its customers "appear to be more tech savvy than most, and also more price conscious".

 History

 Former logo from 2011 to November 28, 2021.